 And this is the west side of the house with the main bathroom window and the master bedroom.

-We decided to go with Vinylbilt windows that we ordered through Emard lumber in Cornwall.
-The prices were pretty comparable to a bunch of other companies we looked at and they seemed like good quality with a decent warranty.
+We decided to go with Vinylbilt for our new house windows that we ordered through Emard lumber in Cornwall.
+The prices were pretty comparable to a bunch of other companies we looked at.
+Vinylbilt seemed like good quality with a decent warranty.
 Vinylbilt also has a special coating on their window glass that is supposed to keep the windows looking cleaner longer.
-Most of my decisions when choosing something for the house have to do with how easy it will be to clean.
+My decisions when choosing something for the house have to do with how easy it will be to clean.
 If something is telling me I can get away with cleaning less often, I’m kind of a sucker for that.

 Here are some links for the things we’ve been working on the last few weeks: